Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/renew-certificates.md

 ### Generate new data plane certificate

 {% navtabs %}
-{% navtab Runtime Manager %}
+{% navtab Gateway Manager %}
-You can generate a new data plane certificate from the {% konnect_icon runtimes %} **Runtime Manager**.
+You can generate a new data plane certificate from the {% konnect_icon runtimes %} **Gateway Manager**.

-1. Select a runtime instance
+1. Select a data plane node
 1. Click **Runtime group actions** and select **Data plane certificates**.
 1. Click **Generate certificate**.